Two-Phase Orthodontics in Virginia Beach, VA

 How Does Two-Phase Orthodontics Work?

 Phase one of the orthodontic treatment usually deals with issues pertaining to the structure of the mouth and how the permanent teeth are coming in.
 Some of the more common problems addressed during phase one include widening a narrow dental arch, guiding permanent teeth in the right direction and placement, and addressing tooth misalignments.

 Once phase one is complete, there is a “rest period” in which the orthodontist continues to monitor the progress of the eruption of permanent teeth and simply give their patients time to let their mouths mature to be ready for phase two.

 When the time is right, phase two of the orthodontic treatment begins by applying braces.
 The type of braces depends on each patient and the issues that orthodontics plans to correct.
 The length of time to complete phase two is often shortened as a result of phase one.

 Is Two-Phase Orthodontics Right for My Child?

 The American Association of Orthodontics recommends children see an orthodontist by the age of 7, since many issues become visible as permanent teeth start to erupt.
 Our orthodontists can evaluate your child’s teeth to determine if a two-phase treatment is necessary.

 Two-phase orthodontics is offered by Drs.
 Savage, Sabol & Visser to children living in and around Virginia Beach, Norfolk, Chesapeake, and Virginia’s eastern shore who require more extensive orthodontics to get the smile they deserve.
+Our patients can start treatment for as little as $99 with low monthly payments.
 Contact us today to schedule a consultation for your child.

 New patient?
 Check out our new patient portal for important information about your first appointment, downloadable forms, and answers to frequently asked questions.